Blood cancer and coronavirus

 This study was also conducted during the first peak of COVID-19 infection in the UK.
 Already doctors know much more about how to treat people effectively when they have to go to hospital.

-Leukaemia, lymphoma and other types of blood cancer are broad categories containing different diseases, some of which doctors suspect will have very different COVID-19 risks.
+Leukaemia, lymphoma and other types of blood cancer are broad categories containing different diseases, some of which doctors suspect will have different COVID-19 risks.
 The figures from this study are averages taken from broad groups of patients, but a person’s individual level of risk will depend on their particular condition and general health.

 Your personal risk